ropensci-archive/opendata/README.md

 ### Government

-There are a very large number of packages providing access to government data.
+There is a very large number of packages providing access to government data.
 Here is a list of these packages, arranged by country and/or other jurisdiction.

 -   *Denmark*: [dkstat](https://github.com/rOpenGov/dkstat) (not on CRAN): A package to access the [StatBank API](http://www.statistikbanken.dk/statbank5a/) from [Statistics Denmark](http://www.dst.dk/). [taxdk](https://github.com/sebastianbarfort/taxdk) (not on CRAN) provides tax information for Danish companies.
 -   *Europe* :